Guide to the Fall 2021 Semester

 KU will continue to provide existing health and wellness strategies across campus in 2021-22.
 Plexiglass dividers will remain in place and hand sanitizer and sanitizing wipes will be present in classrooms and available for department use.
 All students and employees are strongly encouraged to clean shared desk areas/work stations upon entering classrooms.
 COVID-19 testing will be available for any student who has COVID-like symptoms.

-Kutztown University strongly encourages members of its campus community to get vaccinated in the months ahead, prior to the fall semester.
+Kutztown University strongly encourages members of its campus community to get vaccinated before the fall semester.
 While the university does not currently have the legal authority to mandate the COVID-19 vaccine of its students and employees, the COVID-19 vaccine is an important tool to help us end the pandemic and return to a primarily face-to-face environment for the fall semester.

 In addition, Kutztown University will host on-campus vaccine clinics this summer and fall (details below).
 Learn more.